 Many people use spirituality, religion, and faith interchangeably.
-However, they are not the same.
-They differ in significant ways.
+However, they differ in significant ways.
 Let’s see if we can sort it out.

-This situation begs us to ask a question.
-Have these words become meaningless?
+This situation begs the question.
+Are spirituality, religion and faith words that have become meaningless?

 How Words Become Meaningless

-How do words become meaningless?
-This happens through overuse and misuse.
-Semantic satiation is a loss of meaning due to repetition or overuse.
-Additionally, words lose meaning due to misuse.
-This changes or distorts the meaning of the word.
+Words become meaningless with overuse and misuse.
+Semantic satiation is a loss of meaning because of repetition or overuse.
+Words lose meaning because of misuse.
+This is when someone distorts the original meaning of a word.

-Likewise, when people use these three terms interchangeably it distorts their meaning.
-They all have different meanings.
+Likewise, when people use these three terms interchangeably, it also distorts their meaning.
+All three words have different meanings.
 However, today it’s common for people to think they mean the same thing.
 And, the result these words become meaningless adjectives.

-The overuse and misuse of these words creates confusion.
+The overuse and misuse of these words create confusion.
 This makes discussing spiritual matters more difficult.
-However, people continue to use them because they are a part of common language.
-It’s similar to saying, okay, or yeah sure.
-And, its doubtful this situation will change.
+However, people continue to use them because they are a part of the common language.
+It is like saying, okay, or yeah sure.
+And it is doubtful this situation will change.
 Hence, we need to learn how to deal with it.
 This creates the conflict of spirituality vs religion vs faith.

 The Solution to Overuse and Misuse

 The key to unraveling this confusion is twofold.
-The first part is easiest.
-We need to know the original meaning of the word.
-The second part is more difficult.
+The first part is the easiest.
+We start by knowing the original meaning of the word.
+Next, the second part.
+This is more difficult.
 We need to find out how the word fits into the context of its use.
 What is the intent behind its use?
 What did the person mean when they use it?
 Or, are they using it as meaningless jargon?

 Fixing the context is an automatic function of communication.
 We know almost immediately if there a conscious effort to use the word as a meaningful descriptor.
 Or, if the word just a meaningless part of speech to spice up or spiritualize their language.